c-ola/website/content/writeups/gateway/index.md

 ### Flag
 This does end up looking pretty ugly, but after mapping it back, we get the string `HTX{r3tf@X_t0_tH3_h3@V3nXg@X3X!}`

 As you can see by this output, some of the characters are marked by an X, but we are VERY close to the flag.
-We are missing 5 characters, and we can easily determine that the first is `B` to make it `HTB`.
+We are missing 5 characters, and we can easily determine that the first is `B` to make it `HTB` (Note: I found out the reason for this after the CTF ended, and added it at the bottom of this writeup).

 This was super weird, but to looking into it more, it seemed like the outputs would be different based on the position.
-So I also added the outputs for the reverse of each of our original guesses.
+So I also added the outputs for the reverse of each of our original guesses (*read Notes for explanation on this*, I was just dumb).

 This left us with two unknowns: `HTB{r3tf@X_t0_tH3_h3@V3nXg@t3!!}`.
 This is close enough to guess. `r3tf@X => r3tf@r`, representing the `retf` instruction in the challenge, which stand for `return far`.
 The other part is `heavenXgate => heavensgate`.
 In 1337 2p3@k, this could be any of `z, s, 2, S, 5`.
 Testing against the binary tells us it's `5`.
 Giving us the flag `HTB{r3tf@r_t0_tH3_h3@V3n5g@t3!!}`